 Take a look at our previous cycling article so you know how to prepare your tank for its new inhabitants!
 During this period, we recommend leaving out chemical filtration, and leaving lights off as much as possible.
 This makes for less competition against your beneficial bacteria, and a stronger biological filter for when your tank is stocked and full of vibrant inhabitants!

 Now that your tank is cycled and running, it’s ready for livestock!
 This is a good time to get into the habit of regular testing for temperature, salinity, and important cycling parameters like ammonia, nitrite, and nitrate.

-When you see nutrients creep up, that chemical filtration will come in handy!
-Remember to add livestock slowly so that your biological filtration will keep up — if you see ammonia creeping up, you’ve gone too far.
-You may also be due for a weekly water change!
+When you see nutrients creep up, that chemical filtration will come in handy.
+Remember to add livestock slowly so that your biological filtration will keep up – if you see ammonia creeping up, you’ve gone too far.

 Enjoy your amazing new underwater world!